zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 Create the following application settings on your Web App:
 > Learn how to configure a site's [App Settings](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-configure) using the Azure Portal
 >
-> You can find all resource keys and names using the Azure Portal, with the exception of the LUIS Programmatic Key, which must be copied from the [LUIS Portal](https://www.luis.ai/).
+> You can find all required resource keys and names (below, in **bold**) using the Azure Portal, with the exception of the LUIS Programmatic Key, which must be copied from the [LUIS Portal](https://www.luis.ai/).

 | NAME | VALUE |
 | ---- | ----- |